 My personal philosophy for lessons is to give you the skills to succeed in whatever direction your career takes you.
 An emphasis is placed on the hand development techniques of Joe Morello, reading, and developing the ability to play comfortably in a variety of styles.
 Modern drum set playing evolved from jazz styles, and we will cover that as well as its branching into Latin and funk drumming.
 My goal is to give you the tools, both musical and business-wise, to succeed in a very competitive industry, no matter where the future of music or your interests take you.

 What are the undergraduate audition requirements for the jazz drumming studio?

-For the audition, please bring a snare solo or two (one "concert" style solo, and possibly a Charley Wilcoxin style rudimental piece as well).
+For the audition, please bring a snare solo or two (one concert-style solo, and possibly a Charley Wilcoxin-style rudimental piece as well).
 Also, you are encouraged to bring a drum set play-along track and/or transcription to play.
-You will be asked to play some various styles (swing, samba, etc.), and sight read a chart using a track through headphones.
+You will be asked to play some various styles (swing, samba, etc.) and to sight read a chart using a track through headphones.
 I also look forward to discussing your goals in music and how Ohio State can help you achieve them.
 For additional information about applying to The Ohio State University School of Music, including audition dates for the upcoming school year, please visit Admissions on the School of Music website.

 Who will listen to my audition?